zestsoftware/zest.commentcleanup/README.txt

 comments and delete the rest without having to buy a new mouse because you have clicked too much.

+From the overview page you can also go to the ``@@cleanup-comments-list`` page.
+Here you see the latest comments, which you can remove one at a time.
+This is handier when you have done the big cleanup already and only need to check the new comments of the last few days.

 All the used views are only available if you have the ``Manage portal`` permission.